mslinn/jekyll_flexible_include_plugin/README.md

 The top-level directory of the Jekyll web site is known as the "source folder".

 ### Revision History
+ 1.1.1 Handle spaces in filenames properly.

- 1.1.0 Added `do_not_escape` optional parameter
+ 1.1.0 Added `do_not_escape` optional parameter.

- 1.0.0 First official release
+ 1.0.0 First official release.

 ### TODO